Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 If your business would suffer in your short absence, then you are a business operator – not a business owner.
-When we define business operator, we see that it involves the day-to-day running of a company.
+When we define a business operator, we see that it involves the day-to-day running of a company.
 It’s very hands-on and, when the operator is not on-site, the business usually comes to a screeching halt.
-Compare this to the business owner definition, where the focus is on making decisions for and profiting from the business.
+For a business owner, the focus is on making decisions for and profiting from the business.

 What separates an owner from an operator?
-Adopting empowering beliefs about freedom and not trying to do it all on your own.
+Adopting empowering beliefs about freedom and not struggling to do it all on your own.

 To gather whether you are a business owner or operator, it all comes down to one question: Are you running your business, or is your business running you?
 To determine the answer to this question, ask yourself the following: Are you able to be strategic, or are you doing the same things over and over because you’re too busy to create an atmosphere of innovation?
 Are you able to step back and see the bigger picture?
 Or are you caught in the weeds because your team can’t effectively run the ship without you?